 I came to Vassar expecting to focus on Spanish, French, German and Italian, while taking a few Music courses and singing in the Choir or the Madrigal Singers.
 But after a semester with two classes a day in Chicago Hall, I had already developed a visceral dislike for the cold, sterile building and its subterranean Language Lab.

 I found myself spending more and more time in the music building, Skinner Hall, whose practice rooms afforded Steinway baby grands, oriental rugs, wood floors, and the occasional window seat.
 Music History proved far more intriguing than conjugating verbs and memorizing declensions.
-By my sophomore year, I was a Music Major and devoted fan of French Gothic and Renaissance Revival architecture and furniture, with Skinner as my personal sanctuary and temple of learning.
+By my sophomore year, I was a Music Major and devoted fan of the French Gothic and Renaissance Revival furniture found throughout Skinner Hall.
+The building had become my personal sanctuary and temple of learning.

 By the time of my senior year, I had made my first trip to Europe (on the Vassar Madrigal Singers tour including the U.K., Ireland, and Belgium) and I knew I wanted to get back there as fast as I could after graduation.
 Vassar made that possible, with a Maguire Fellowship to study Voice in Vienna.

 In 2010, I had the chance to visit Vassar for the first time in decades.
 This was made possible by Nicholas Adams, (Mary Conover Mellon Professor in the History of Architecture), whom I contacted after seeing him featured on the History International series, Engineering an Empire.
 At Nicholas' urging, the Career Development Office arranged for me to speak to students about combining a Vassar education in the Arts with a career in Business.
-Eugene Carroll attended, as did Nicholas Adams, Andrew Tallon, and Yvonne Elet from the current Art History faculty.
+Eugene Carroll attended, as did Nicholas Adams, Andrew Tallon, and both Yvonne Elet and Lindsay Cook from the current Art History faculty (although Lindsay was a senior at the time).
 I reveled in recalling my own time at Vassar while encouraging today's students to indulge themselves in the wealth of Arts courses at Vassar without worrying about a job -- a typical attitude among graduates of my era.
 How things have changed!
 What I heard from the students was a dose of modern reality and concerns such as whether taking Art in Renaissance Italy, instead of Financial Markets and Investments, would make it harder to get a job and repay those student loans?

 Fast forward to 2014 and a visit to New York City for Wolfgang Holzmair's recital at the Frick meant the chance for a day-trip to Poughkeepsie to visit with Eugene Carroll and discuss our next research trip to Italy in May of 2014.